 We will use your information to provide and personalise our claims handling service.
 Where we collect personal data, we store this securely in electronic copy but also where claims progress in hard copy.
 This data will only be used to either assess or handle your potential criminal injury claim and for no other purpose.
 We ensure that the provisions and obligations imposed by the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (DPA 2018) together with any subsequent re-enactment or amendment thereof in storing and processing personal data, are complied with at all times.
 We may contact you by post, email or telephone for these purposes.
 We will never pass your personal data to anyone else or disclose information on your claim to anyone without your prior approval unless we are legally required to do so for example in the event of the sale of the business.

-If you as an individual have been made bankrupt or are part of a Debt Management plan, you must disclose this to us at the earliest possible opportunity.
+If you as an individual have been made bankrupt, or are under an individual voluntary arrangements (IVA), Debt Relief Order or are otherwise part of a Debt Management plan, you must disclose this to us at the earliest possible opportunity.
 We reserve the right to hold you fully liable for any unpaid fees that may be recovered beforehand by your debt management administrators.

 Governance and jurisdiction